 - Dress casually and neatly.
 Dress knowing that you will be with young children in a school where paint and clay are frequently used.
 You may also observe while the children are outside and you should have on clothing that will keep you comfortable for doing this for 45 minutes or more.

 - On the day you are scheduled to observe, please arrive on time.
 If you will be delayed or unable to attend email email@example.com or call our office (781-736-2200) and leave a message.

-- When you arrive for your observation, report to the Office (2nd Floor Lemberg Hall) to sign-in as a visitor and to have an office member bring you down to meet the Head Teacher in whose classroom you will start your observing.
-Should no one be in the office, please go directly to the classroom door (1st Floor, Lemberg Hall) and ring the bell for entry.
-Once inside introduce yourself and ask for one of our Head Teachers (in the morning: Karen or Katharine; in the afternoon: Scott or Mollie).
-S/he will show you where to put your coat and bags, as well as help you find an appropriate place from which to observe.
+- When you arrive for your observation, report to the front desk to sign-in as a visitor and to have an office member bring you to meet the Head Teacher in whose classroom you will start your observing.
+Should no one be in the office, please use the phone in the lobby to call the appropriate classroom.
+Once inside s/he will show you where to put your coat and bags, as well as help you find an appropriate place from which to observe.

 - During your observing time, the head teachers will be busy with the children, supervising teaching assistants or speaking with parents.
 They may not be able to speak with you at length.
 If you would like to interview one of them or would like to get background or demographic information, please arrange for this with our office staff or director.
 You can email: firstname.lastname@example.org or email@example.com or call: 781-736-2200.

 - During the observation, when a child approaches you and asks what you are doing, please tell her/him that you are here to learn things about the classroom, and you will be writing notes.
 If a child asks you to help him/her with something (e.g., tie their shoe, put on a coat, pour their drink), if you can do so without disrupting your observation that’s fine but it is usually best to direct them to their teacher or teaching assistant (TA).